-The Proposed Action does not exceed the applicable thresholds of significance; therefore, no mitigation measures are required.
-However, the FAA did not make a finding of significance on Archaeological sites (AZ BB:13:839[ASM] and AZ BB:13:851[ASM]).
-Archaeological sites (AZ BB:13:839[ASM] BB:13:851[ASM]) must be avoided by the Proposed Action, until such time as they can be evaluated.
-Due to the distance of these sites to the location of the proposed AANG MSA and roadway to be constructed as part of the Proposed Action, these two sites would be avoided and not disturbed.
+The Proposed Action does not exceed the applicable thresholds of significance.
+In addition, the proposed Undertaking would have no effect on historic properties within the direct APE.
+Therefore, no mitigation measures are required.
+While, the FAA did not evaluate Archaeological sites (AZ BB:13:839[ASM] and AZ BB:13:851[ASM]), these two sites must be avoided by the Proposed Action, until such time as they can be evaluated.
+Due to the distance of these sites to the location of the proposed AANG MSA and roadway to be constructed as part of the Proposed Action, these two sites would be avoided as part of the Undertaking and not disturbed.
 It will be the responsibility of the AANG to make sure these sites are avoided during construction activities for the proposed MSA.